-Facilities may perform a strip search when an articulable and reasonable suspicion exists that contraband is concealed on the detainee's person.
-Facilities may also conduct strip searches as a matter of course when a detainee is entering or reentering the facility or in accordance with the facility's contact visitation procedures as outlined in Standard 5.5 "Visitation."
+Facilities may perform a strip search when an articulable reasonable suspicion exists that contraband is concealed on the detainee's person.
+Facilities may also conduct strip searches as a matter of course when a detainee is entering or reentering the facility or in accordance with the facility's contact visitation procedures.
 All strip searches will be documented.
 Where a strip search is based on reasonable suspicion, the articulable facts supporting that conclusion will also be documented.